 Let’s break down what Ash tones are, how they work with your natural colourings and what is so great about them.

 What are Ash hair colour tones?

 Ash tones are seen when pigments are blended with your hair colour which have a cool base.
 Ash is not an actual colour, instead it is a tone, a primary or secondary reflect which is blended in colour to add a cool, Ash tone to different colours.
 We have Light Brown, Dark Brown and several Blonde Ash colour blends.
 Ash blends always have a cool tone, from the predominantly Blue or sometimes slightly Green pigments that are blended with the colour.
 The overall colour effect is slightly matte, with a sleek silvery or smoky finish.
 They are not ‘vibrant’ or ‘bold’ – instead they have a subtle, soft, cool, silky finish.

 Aha!
 Now we are really getting somewhere.

 Ash tones are great not only for what they do – think a sexy, modern, matte, smoky finish, but they really knock it out of the park in terms of what they don’t do.
-Ash colour blends have underlying Blue/Green pigments which specifically counter-act and neutralize the warm yellow or orange colour tones which can often be seen when you lighten your hair.
-So if you don’t like seeing orangey, brass, gold or copper tones in your hair, then Ash is your friend who will slay warm tones, leaving you with an understated, on trend and smoking Ash finish.
+Ash colour blends have underlying Blue/Green pigments which counter-act and neutralize the warm yellow or orange colour tones which can often be seen when you lighten your hair.
+If you don’t like seeing orangey, brass, gold or copper tones in your hair, then Ash is your friend who will slay warm tones, leaving you with an understated, on trend and smoking Ash finish.